jbtiglao/README-generator/README.md

   [A walk-through video demonstrating the functionalities can be viewed and/or downloaded here.](https://drive.google.com/file/d/1YL6vFN1IsS-tO13Tdt6X1MRUBaci36Xl/view)

-  (Note: While testing the video and Screencastify appy, I found that the video is clearer when downloaded then viewed locally, than when played directly on Screencastify.)
+  (Note: While testing the video and Screencastify app, I found that the video is clearer when downloaded and viewed locally, than when played directly on Screencastify.)

    ### Pre-Installation Guidelines
   1. Before installing any npm dependencies, a `.gitignore` file was created.
 The file includes `node_modules/` and `.DS_Store/` so that the `node_modules` directory isn't tracked or uploaded to GitHub.

   2. The repository for this project includes a `package.json` with the required dependencies.
 This was created  by running `npm init` when the author first set up the project, before installing any dependencies.
+  3.
   ---
   ## Table of Contents
   1. [Title](#title)